Global Coverage

 Multiple channels

-Use a variety of platforms, such as emails, meetings, and team messaging tools, to ensure communication reaches everyone effectively.
+Use a variety of platforms like emails, meetings, and team messaging tools to ensure communication reaches everyone.

 How Insights supports effective communication

-For instance, when communicating with individuals who exhibit introverted colour energies, leaders can tailor their approach by offering detailed information, allowing time for private reflection, and creating a safe space for questions.
-This helps these individuals engage with change more comfortably and confidently.
+For instance, when communicating with individuals who exhibit introverted colour energies like Cool Blue or Earth Green, leaders can tailor their approach by offering detailed information, allowing time for private reflection and creating a safe space for questions.

 Schedule a consultation today